bluz71/bluz71.github.io/_posts/2017-06-28-current-treats-future-wants-of-neovim.md

 - A development community that can survive the comings and goings of key developers.
 The initial Neovim lead, Thiago de Arruda, did depart the Neovim project yet Neovim has continued on just fine.
-Would Vim development continue if Bram Moolenaar, Vim's creator and on-going maintainer, was no longer active?
+Would Vim development continue if Bram Moolenaar, Vim's creator and ongoing maintainer, was no longer active?

 - Neovim's remote API functionality provides a pathway where Neovim can be a true component in another application.
 This Neovim component could exist in an [Atom](https://atom.io) or [Thunderbird](https://www.mozilla.org/en-US/thunderbird) session.
-This same *client/server* API has also lead to the development of some very interesting Neovim [clients](https://github.com/neovim/neovim/wiki/Related-projects#gui) such as [Oni](https://www.onivim.io/).
+This same *client/server* API has also led to the development of some very interesting Neovim [clients](https://github.com/neovim/neovim/wiki/Related-projects#gui) such as [Oni](https://www.onivim.io/).